Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/Linux/assets.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/89b24385-adb1-42b1-ac0f-084df7a717a2" />

+In this lab, I learned how to create a security group in AWS to control access to a database server.

+Step 1: Navigating to VPC Security Groups
+I started by logging into the AWS Management Console and going to the EC2 Dashboard.
+From there, I clicked on Security Groups under the Network & Security section.

+---

 ![WhatsApp Image 2025-11-13 at 20 58 26_0f63a27c](https://github.com/user-attachments/assets/94d5bf1e-4f20-4a29-b2e0-aa2cc856e991)
 ![WhatsApp Image 2025-11-13 at 21 44 53_52b7ea71](https://github.com/user-attachments/assets/4dab43f4-74cb-460d-aeaa-838e512bb6e0)
 ![WhatsApp Image 2025-11-17 at 20 39 06_0c20e140](https://github.com/user-attachments/assets/d4b5370f-504a-4b54-9b9c-61c2895e3e88)